fujiepku/fujiepku.github.io/_pages/about.md

 I'm pleased to announce that two different book chapters I wrote will be avaiable soon.

 ** First one with Takakazu Seki, Chun-Chieh Yu, Yuki Nagata.
-Title is "Microscopic Structure of Ice Surface Viewed through Sum-frequency Generation Spectroscopy", in a Chapter of "Chemistry of the Cryosphere", Advances in Atmospheric Chemistry, Vol. 3, by World Scientific Publishing.
+Title is "Microscopic Structure of Ice Surface Viewed through Sum-frequency Generation Spectroscopy", in a chapter of "Chemistry of the Cryosphere", Advances in Atmospheric Chemistry, Vol. 3, by World Scientific Publishing.

 ** Second one is with Xifan.
 Title is "Theoretical X-ray Absorption Spectroscopy of Liquid Water Using First Principles Calculations", in a chapter of "Properties of Water from Numerical and Experimental Perspectives" by CRC Press.

 **April 30, 2021**

-I gave a talk in the CSI Bi-monthly Online seminar.
+I gave a talk in the CSI Bi-monthly Online seminar in Princeton.
 It is about "Theoretical X-ray Absorption Spectroscopy of Liquid Water by the GW plus Bethe-Salpeter equation (GW-BSE) method".

 **March 19, 2021**